101labs-tech/near-academy/src/frontend/src/pages/Courses/near101/Chapters/Chapter-7/course.md

 - Design an improved system to curate the list of memes in the contract
 - Implement a royalty system for meme-makers based on likes and comments
 - Turn the museum into a fully decentralized autonomous organization (DAO)

+## Exercise

+Use the getRecentComments function via the NEAR cli or use the web app and the near-api-js library to retrieve the latest comment made on the “bob33” meme contract.
+Copy/paste the very latest comment that was made for exercise validation.

 <!-- <FormSevenChapter></FormSevenChapter>    -->